Summary of objective implementation status

 Notable coordination and partnerships include:

-• Regional Parks – Fleet, in partnership with Regional Parks, has received funding for EV charging infrastructure expansion.
+- Regional Parks – Fleet, in partnership with Regional Parks, has received funding for EV charging infrastructure expansion.
 Most notable, the project “ARC in Parks”, funded through the Climate Action and Resiliency Fund, will place twelve (12) EV ARCs in multiple parks around the County.
 This expansion will help Regional Parks further convert their carbon emitting vehicles with electric vehicles, which they are already actively executing.
-Three (3) are current operational at Ragle Ranch Park, Taylor Mountain Park, and North Sonoma Mountain Park.
+Three (3) are currently operational at Ragle Ranch Park, Taylor Mountain Park, and North Sonoma Mountain Park.

-• Human Services – Fleet, in partnership with Human Services, has committed to expanding some of their existing EV charging sites and prospecting new locations.
+- Human Services – Fleet, in partnership with Human Services, has committed to expanding some of their existing EV charging sites and prospecting new locations.
 They have also committed to incorporating new EVs each replacement cycle.

-• ISD – Fleet, in partnership with ISD, has committed to installing new EV charging infrastructure at two of their locations.
-They have purchased and placed in to service two EV cargo vans to replace their aging gas cargo vans, and more as they become due.
+- ISD – Fleet, in partnership with ISD, has committed to installing new EV charging infrastructure at two of their locations.
+They have purchased and placed into service two EV cargo vans to replace their aging gas cargo vans, and more as they become due.

-• Energy and Sustainability Division – Fleet and the Energy and Sustainability Division, frequently coordinate on new opportunities and ideas.
+- Energy and Sustainability Division – Fleet and the Energy and Sustainability Division, frequently coordinate on new opportunities and ideas.

-• Regional Climate Protection Agency (RCPA) – Fleet and the RCPA, meet on a quarterly basis with other local governments to discuss EV related items, including EV charging infrastructure expansion, vehicle adoption, funding opportunities, general progress, and challenges.
+- Regional Climate Protection Agency (RCPA) – Fleet and the RCPA, meet on a quarterly basis with other local governments to discuss EV related items, including EV charging infrastructure expansion, vehicle adoption, funding opportunities, general progress, and challenges.

 Community, equity and climate update